Connect with us

 2. Double Roof

-Also known as double-pitched roof, this is most widely used pitch roof in the world.
-It is simply a combination of two mono pitched roofs, each facing the opposite direction.
+Also known as double-pitched roof, this is easily the most common pitched roof.
+It is simply a combination of two mono-pitched roofs, each facing the opposite direction.

 They are made of lightweight roof trussers commonly known as trussed rafters.